 Construction work on the property

 We often inform tenants about the coming year's major improvement and maintenance work using notices located in the property stairwells.
-If you live in a property with a tenant representation, it will be informed about the work which is intended to be carried out during the year.
+If you live in a property with a tenant representation, the representation will be informed of the work which is intended to be carried out during the year.

 The least possible inconvenience to the tenants

 We do everything we can to ensure that you will be affected by the work as little as possible, but you may experience noise and dust.
 In other cases, you may find that there will be scaffolding up, or that you might have to use the back stairs instead of the main stairs for a time.

 If improvement and maintenance workers are expected to interfere with your daily life, you will be given approximately six weeks notice.

 Some work requires us to completely change some conditions on site – for example, you may not be able to use the laundry room or other facilities for a period of time.
 In this case you will be notified approximately three months in advance.